photo: Dan McGeorge

 The Big Bay Boom July 4th Fireworks Show

-The Big Bay Boom is back with amazing fireworks* over the San Diego Bay.
-What’s unique about this extravaganza is the fireworks are lit from several coastal locations, including Shelter Island, Harbor Island, Embarcadero North, Seaport Village, Embarcadero South Marina Park, Coronado Ferry Landing and Imperial Beach.
+The Big Bay Boom bash is back with amazing fireworks over the San Diego Bay.
+What’s unique about this extravaganza is the fireworks are lit from several coastal locations, including Shelter Island, Harbor Island, Embarcadero North and Coronado Ferry Landing.
 The show is always popular, so consider carpooling or take the San Diego Trolley.
 Event details.

 Bring the kids and enjoy an entire day of patriotic activities on Coronado Island.
 The festival starts at 10 a.m. for the annual Independence Day Parade on Orange Ave.
 Then head over to Spreckels Park for picnicking, games, entertainment and a concert at 4 p.m.
 Stay until the evening for the fireworks blast over Glorietta Bay.
 Event details.